ring-lang/ring/extensions/README.md

 The folder RingWinAPI contains the Ring binding to some functions in Windows API

 The folder RingWinCREG contains some functions for using the Windows Registry

+The folder RingPostgreSQL contains the Ring binding to the PostgreSQL library